gladly-team/next-firebase-auth/README.md

 `Function` (optional)

-Error handler that will be called if there's an unexpected error while refreshing the user's ID token server-side.
+Error handler that will be called if there's an unexpected error while refreshing the user's ID token server side.

 This library will **not** throw when it cannot refresh an ID token.
 Instead, it will provide an unauthenticated user to the app.
 See [#366](https://github.com/gladly-team/next-firebase-auth/issues/366) and [#174](https://github.com/gladly-team/next-firebase-auth/issues/174) for additional background.